AI Scan of Calories in Pasta

 Nutritionally, yes.
 Whole wheat pasta has more fiber, protein, and micronutrients.
 However, the calorie difference is minimal.
 Choose whichever you enjoy more and will eat consistently.

-Are protein-fortified legume pastas (like chickpea or lentil pasta) significantly healthier than standard wheat pasta?
+Are chickpea or lentil pastas healthier than wheat pasta?